Morita0711/tinkerbell07/README.md

 ## Short bio

-👶 When Pedro was 10, his father brought home a ZX-Spectrum computer.
+👶 When Morita was 10, his father brought home a ZX-Spectrum computer.
 After he plugged it to the power and TV, Pedro typed and stared at the blinking cursor.
 Since then, computers have been an important part of his life.

 👦 At 18 he went to Osaka  to study Software Engineering at The Tokyo University, and before he finished it he had already started working for the software industry.